API Reference

 Methods:

 This method adds an interaction to the list of interactions while converting it to the NeKo-network format.
 It checks if the edge represents inhibition or stimulation and sets the effect accordingly.
 It also checks if the nodes involved in the interaction are already present in the network, if not, it adds them.
+Optionally, provenance information can be attached to the edge.

 Args: